johannesbuehl/johncg/README.md

 - performer-view with website and custom HTML-template and iFrame for casparcg-templates
 - move backend to go
 - use http-status-codes in answer to client
+- sng-files: "#H" comments-out a line -> implement but show #H-lines in stageview to use as comments
 - seperate manual and documentation
 - test windows 11 and update docs
 - make template layer optional too and adjust docs accordingly